 How much you’re able to save depends on multiple factors.
 For an emergency fund, most experts recommend that you keep enough money in your account to cover three to six months of expenses.

-So, Are High-Yield Savings Accounts Worth It?
+Is a High-Yield Savings Accounts Worth It For You?

 Whether or not a high-interest savings account is the best option for you will depend on your own personal finances.